-IFR seeks to hire a bilingual (English/Spanish) mental health professional to join our Sana Sana team and work in a cultural driven setting to provide consultation service.
+IFR seeks to hire a bilingual (English/Spanish) mental health professional to join our Sana Sana team, and work in a cultural driven setting to provide consultation service.
 Services are provided at IFR and at other co-located school-based settings.

 Sana Sana is a comprehensive childcare and school-based mental health consultation and services collaboration between IFR, childcare centers, family childcare providers and public elementary and middle schools in San Francisco.
 This program promotes early intervention and builds community resiliency, offering services that address the unique developmental, behavioral, and cultural needs of young children (0-14) and their families.
 Sana Sana ensures the well-being of children, families, and teachers by enhancing supportive relationships and fostering positive learning environments.

 The Sana Sana team provides mental health consultation in preschool and provides services to all ten of Mission Neighborhood Center's Head Start Programs, and various elementary and middle schools in the Mission and Outer Mission Districts.
 Services focus on reducing barriers to learning by enhancing the capacity of teachers, administrators, and parents to respond to the social-emotional and behavioral needs of the child and his/her family.
+Extensive training is provided on Early Childhood Mental Health Consultation through IFR as well as through the city’s 9 month Training Institute for new Mental Health Consultants Citywide.

 Essential Job Duties are but are not limited to the following